amicha23/Search-Engine/README.md

 3. Return the document names as a ranked list.

 ## Classes
-- **search.java**: A Java file which will allows a user to run a new TF-IDF search engine at the command line.
+- **search.java**: A Java file which will allow a user to run a new TF-IDF search engine at the command line.
-- **Document.java**: Represents one document in the search engie, holding its path and words.
+- **Document.java**: Represents one document in the search engine, holding its path and words.
 - **SearchEngine.java**: use the TF-IDF algorithm to rank the relevance of each document in a directory to a given term.

 ## How to use